 What are the causes of death?
 According to the Maternal Mortality Review, the top causes of pregnancy-related death in New York State include pulmonary embolism (29%), hemorrhage (17.7%), infection (14.5%), and cardiomyopathy (11.3%).
-Of note, these causes of death were not distributed evenly across racial groups: black women had a higher number of deaths from embolism, while white women from hemorrhage.
-In terms of weight, half of the women who died of embolism, infection, and cardiomyopathy were obese or overweight.
+Of note, these causes of death were not distributed evenly across racial groups.
+Black, non-hispanic women had a higher number of deaths from embolism, while white women were more likely to die from postpartum hemorrhage.
+There were also disparities in weight: half of the women who died of embolism, infection, and cardiomyopathy were obese or overweight.

-Social factors affect maternal mortality in NY state, as well.
+In NY state, race matters when it comes to maternal mortality.
 Over the years of 2011 to 2015, the maternal mortality rate for black women in NY state was 53 per 100,000 live births.
-This rate is 4x higher than for white women (13.5 deaths per 100,000 live births).
+This rate is 4-fold greater than the rate for white women (13.5 deaths per 100,000 live births).
 With respect to insurance, in NY State between 2013 to 2016, 56.3% of women who died of pregnancy-related causes were on Medicaid.

 Notes & Citations: